chicago-justice-project/article-tagging/README.md

 ## Problems?

 If you have problems, please [report an issue](https://github.com/chicago-justice-project/article-tagging/issues/new).
+Anything that is behaving unexpectedly is an issue, and should be reported.
+If you are getting bad or unexpected results, that is also an issue, and should be reported.
+We may not be able to do anything about it, but more data rarely degrades performance.

 ## Background